The most famous hybrid animal is the liger—but there are more than a few crossed creatures you probably didn't know about.

 Over the past 200 years, various ranchers have crossed American bison and domestic cows.
 Among them was Charles Jesse “Buffalo” Jones, a Kansas resident who, in the late 19th century, saw that cattle were ill-equipped for the harsh winters of the Great Plains.
 Hybrids, he figured, would be more resilient.

 In Africa, leopards and lions cross paths quite frequently, so a wild-born hybrid is possible—but so far, all documented leopons have been produced in captivity, and the last known leopon specimen died in 1985.
 The brown-spotted, reddish-yellow creatures were larger than your average leopard—in fact, they were almost as big as lionesses—and had tufted tails.
 Males, like their leonine ancestors, had beards and manes.
-Leopons are considered sterile—though, granted, nobody's had the opportunity to try and breed them since the mid-'80s.

 If you live in eastern North America, you may have spotted one of these canines.
 Sometimes called woyotes, they’re a western coyote/eastern grey wolf mix.
 The hybrid's beginnings trace back to when European settlers first arrived on the continent.
 The settlers, who viewed the eastern grey wolves as a nuisance, hunted the animals to near-extinction.
 As the wolf population dwindled, coyotes began moving in from the west to exploit the vacancy.
 Eventually, they entered one of the wolves’ final strongholds: southern Ontario.

 Another bovine hybrid, yakows (a.k.a. dzo and dzomos) are a common sight in Nepal.
-Larger and stronger than both yaks and cows, the beasts of burden also release significantly more milk.
+Larger and stronger than both yaks and cows, the beasts of burden also produce significantly more milk.
 At high altitudes, yakows are the ideal livestock: They combine a yak’s thin air tolerance with a cow’s relative agility.
 Farmers have learned that while males cannot successfully reproduce, females can.

-Thanks to climate change, the native ranges of grizzly and polar bears are increasingly overlapping.
+Now, thanks to climate change, the native ranges of grizzly and polar bears are increasingly overlapping.
 The result?
 An influx of muscular, sand-colored grolar bears.
 According to Brendan Kelly, a University of Alaska marine biologist, free-roaming specimens are a fairly new phenomenon.
 “We’ve known for decades that, in captivity, grizzly bears and polar bears will hybridize,” he told PSMag.
 But there were no confirmed wild grolar sightings until a hunter gunned one down in 2006.
 Subsequent DNA testing revealed the abnormal heritage of his curious prize.